 Water and sewerage taxonomy will be used in developing water and sewerage data models and API Specifications as well as for creating metadata specifications.
 Few sample parameters and specification are also given in Annex A for understanding purpose.

-Together these standards will ensure semantic and syntactic interoperability among all eGovernance systems in India.
+Together these standards will ensure semantic and syntactic interoperability among all e-Governance systems in India.

 The audience for this standard includes but is not limited to government organisation, industry, academics, architects, customers, users, tool developers, regulators, auditors and standards development organizations.
 Water and sewerage taxonomy is developed as an open standard under national urban digital mission by national Institute of urban affairs. no part(s) of the document can be sublicensed further by any other organisation.
 Any attempted sublicense, whether voluntarily or otherwise, shall be null and void, and will attract penal actions

-This document is also interrelated with other Indian standards for eGovernance such as SP7 : 2016, IS 18000, IS 18006 (Part 1) and IS 18006 (Part 3/Sec 1) : 2021.
+This document is also interrelated with other Indian standards for e-Governance such as SP7 : 2016, IS 18000, IS 18006 (Part 1) and IS 18006 (Part 3/Sec 1) : 2021.

 Governing Principles in the Design of Knowledge Standard